 You won’t get a concierge service with the Discover card.
 But this isn’t a huge decision point either way, in our opinion.
 For the most part the benefits are the same between these cards.

-Compare that to the Double Cash, which offers 0% APR for 18 months only.
+Compare that to the Double Cash, which offers 0% APR for 18 months on Balance Transfers only.
 So if you want a way to pay off new purchases over time at zero interest, the Double Cash won’t be the card for you.

 The Discover it card could be an excellent choice to use alongside the Double Cash.
 You can use the Discover it for any purchases in the reward categories, and then the Double Cash for everything else.
 The Double Cash is also a Mastercard, so you can use it wherever Discover cards are not accepted.